African Americans in Atlanta: Culture and recreation

-Atlanta is the setting for many movies and popular TV shows such as the Real Housewives of Atlanta, Tyler Perry's series, What Men Want, Atlanta, Being Mary Jane, and Star.
-Due to Perry, the Housewives, and others, Atlanta is known as the center of black entertainment in the U.S. Atlanta's status as the center of black entertainment was more solidified with the 2019 opening of an upgraded Tyler Perry Studios.
-Tyler Perry Studios is one of the largest major film production studios in the nation and first owned outright by an African-American.

 Black theater companies include True Colors, Jomandi Productions and Atlanta Black Theatre Festival.

-The MEAC/SWAC Challenge is an annual historically black college football game showcasing a teams from the Mid-Eastern Athletic Conference (MEAC) and Southwestern Athletic Conference (SWAC).
+The MEAC/SWAC Challenge is an annual historically Black college football game showcasing a teams from the Mid-Eastern Athletic Conference (MEAC) and Southwestern Athletic Conference (SWAC).
 The game moved to the Georgia State Stadium in 2018.

 The Celebration Bowl is the only HBCU football bowl game in the nation.
 The bowl game provides a match-up between the champions of the Mideastern Athletic Conference and the Southwestern Athletic Conference in the Mercedes-Benz Stadium.

 The annual Black College Football Hall of Fame ceremony is held in Atlanta.
-The event founded by Grambling State University alumni and NFL greats Doug Williams and James Harris, honors extraordinary football players who played at historically black institutions.
+The event founded by Grambling State University alumni and NFL greats Doug Williams and James Harris, honors extraordinary football players who played at historically Black institutions.

 The annual Bronner Bros.
-International Beauty Show is the largest in the world that primarily focuses on black women beauty.
+International Beauty Show is the largest in the world that primarily focuses on Black women beauty.

-The annual Taliah Waajid World Natural Hair Show bills itself as the world's largest natural black hair show and conference.
+The annual Taliah Waajid World Natural Hair Show bills itself as the world's largest natural Black hair show and conference.

-The Curl, Kinks, and Culture (CKC) Festival held annually in Atlanta is an event focused on celebrating natural black hairstyles and culture.
+The Curl, Kinks, and Culture (CKC) Festival held annually in Atlanta is an event focused on celebrating natural Black hairstyles and culture.

-Atlanta has been deemed America's "Black Soccer Capital" due to the emerging presence of black Atlantans supporting the city's MLS team Atlanta United.
+Atlanta has been deemed America's "Black Soccer Capital" due to the emerging presence of Black Atlantans supporting the city's MLS team Atlanta United.

-Escape The Trap is the only trap music themed escape room in the U.S. At the same location, the Trap Museum is also a popular destination, especially among teenagers and young adults.

-Magic City is one of the oldest and most well-known black-owned gentlemen's clubs in the U.S.

-Atlanta is the host city for the annual Honda Battle of the Bands.
-The event showcases several HBCU marching bands and celebrity music artists in front of 50,000+ spectators and fans.
-It is the largest and most popular collegiate marching band event in the country.

-Atlanta Black Expo is an annual event that focuses on networking and empowering black entrepreneurs.

-Atlanta has one of the highest numbers of independent black owned bookstores and is listed as one of the top destinations for readers of African-American literature.
+Atlanta has one of the highest numbers of independent Black owned bookstores and is listed as one of the top destinations for readers of African-American literature.

-The annual Spelman College-Morehouse College joint homecoming week better known as "SpelHouse Homecoming" attracts over 30,000 of alumni and visitors.
+The annual Spelman College-Morehouse College parallel homecoming week better known as "SpelHouse Homecoming" attracts over 25,000 of alumni and visitors.
 Clark Atlanta's annual homecoming week also attracts thousands of alumni and visitors to Atlanta.